morrison999/node-google-distance/README.md

   sensor: false
 }
 ```

+***

-Let's use latitude and longitude and an index:
+Let's use latitude and longitude for our origin/destination and an index:

 ```js
 distance.get(
 {